Feeling Better Starts Here…

 You’re smart.
 You’re capable.
 And you want to feel better.
 But no matter how hard you try, you keep experiencing the same thing over and over again at work, with friends, and especially with your family.

 Does this sound like you?
 You’re probably successful in a lot of ways, but you also know your life could be better.
 There are places where you’re stuck, and that’s where I come in.
 I’m a trauma-informed therapist who works with clients in-person in Austin and virtually throughout Texas.
 You can learn more about me here.
-I use Internal Family Systems (IFS), NARM, and other evidence-based practices to help clients feel better.
+I’m Certified in Internal Family Systems (IFS) and NARM, and I use these tools along with other evidence-based practices to help clients feel better.

 — Rumi